geleos27/serial_port_plotter/README.md

 Has been modified heavily, to act as digital control software for arduino-based reflow station.
 (In the archive - software for Windows + Arduino sketch + assembly/installation/setup information)

-Suitable for both building from scratch or upgrading existing commercial equipment.
+### Suitable for both building from scratch or modifying existing commercial equipment.

 Component selection is focused on parts accessibility and ease of assembly.
 Arduino Mega2560 + 3x Max6675 + 3 K-type thermocouples + 2 SSRs, + optional ILI9486 display & buttons